 What can you do to protect yourself?

-You can decrease the chances of being bitten by a tick with a few precautions.
+You can decrease the chances of a tick bite with a few precautions.

 - If you are in a tick-infested area, walk in the center of trails to avoid contact with overgrown grass.

 - Use insect repellent.
 Spray repellent containing a 20%-30% concentration of DEET on clothes and on exposed skin.